RuntimeErrorGr/Microservices-auth/README.md

 ## How to deploy the whole thing:

-1. Just make sure you have miniube running.
-2. Go through the prerequisites setup.
+1. Go through the prerequisites setup.
-3. Just _kubeclt apply -f_ all .yaml files you find (would be nice to have a script for this).
+2. Just _kubeclt apply -f_ all .yaml files you find (would be nice to have a script for this).